SPROUT SOCIAL, INC. (NASDAQ: SPT) INVESTOR ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Sprout Social, Inc.

 Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Sprout Social, Inc. (“Sprout Social” or the “Company”) (NASDAQ: SPT) between November 2, 2023 and May 2, 2024, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Northern District of Illinois and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).

-If you purchased or acquired Sprout Social securities, and/or would like to discuss your legal rights and options please visit Sprout Social, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Sprout Social securities, and/or would like to discuss your legal rights and options please visit Sprout Social, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 According to the Complaint, Defendants failed to disclose to investors that: (1) the Company’s sales and revenue growth were not indicative of the Company’s growth as it transitioned to an enterprise sales cycle; (2) the Company faced integration challenges with its acquisition of Tagger Media, Inc.; (3) the Company was “self-inducing sales headwinds;” and (4) as a result, the Company would revise fiscal year 2024 revenue guidance.